Sources of spiritual science

 • Helena Blavatsky also produced a lot of material as the editor of the magazine The Theosophist.

 • A later generation of theosophical writers worked to produce more structured and readable materials, mainly based on Blavatsky's source material (and some potentially inspired as well).
 Some of these theosophical writers worked under Annie Besant (and the much disputed Leadbeater) and possibly complemented and mixed with less trustworthy information and/or illustrations from Leadbeater and others.
+See also note Three classes of Buddhas#Note 3 - Complex picture given in theosophy.
 Several theosophists produced excellent materials, a.o.

 • James Ralston Skinner (1830-1893)